Deadline Extended to 11:59 pm EST February 8th!

 Formatting Your Abstract

-- Abstracts should be no more than 1,950 characters; not including title, authors, and spaces.
-Characters within a table are counted towards the character limit.
-Figures, title, and authors do not count against the 1,950 character limit.
+- Abstracts should be no more than 400 words; not including title, authors, and spaces.
+Words within a table are counted towards the character limit.
+Figures, title, and authors do not count against the 400 word limit.
 Use simple fonts.

 - Italics, underline, bold, superscript and subscript formatting, Greek characters (both upper and lowercase), scientific characters, charts, tables, and graphs are accepted.